shenvilab/autodft/README.md

 ### Custom settings
 If you would like, you can specify custom AutoDFT settings to use (including DFT level of theory).
 This is recommended if you routinely preform calculations at a different level of theory.
-To do this, copy/paste the below text, modify as desired, and save it as a file named ```config.yaml```.
+To do this, copy/paste the below text, which contains the default AutoDFT settings.
+Then, modify as desired, and save as a new file named ```config.yaml```.
 The text following the '#' symbols are descriptive comments and do not affect the settings.

 Upload your ```config.yaml``` file to the computing cluster.
-When running AutoDFT in the future, you can respond ```n``` to the prompt about using the default settings for CREST, resources, etc. Then, provide the name of your ```config.yaml``` file when prompted (make sure you are in the folder containing the ```config.yaml``` file).
+When running AutoDFT in the future, you can respond ```n``` to the prompt about using the default settings for CREST, resources, etc. Then, type ```config.yaml``` when prompted (make sure you are in the folder containing the ```config.yaml``` file).

 ```
 autodft_flow:                           # Settings for 'chaperone' job